 Though I would definitely recommend renting a car or jeep.
-Aruban roads are safe and modern, and it’s a pleasure to be able to explore more of what the island has to offer.
-You can also easy get around using public transportation, taxi, and the free open-air trolley in Oranjestad.
+Aruban roads are safe and modern, and it's a pleasure to explore more of what the island has to offer.
+You can also easily get around using public transportation, taxi, and the free open-air trolley in Oranjestad.

 BEACHES IN ARUBA

 The beaches in Aruba are pristine (duh, it's the Caribbean!).
 But seriously, they are so stunning and diverse.
 Whether you are a sunseeker, watersport enthusiast or adventure lover, there are many breathtaking choices to choose from.